utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 ---

-## Creating a new Data Product using Console
+## Creating and editing a new Data Product using Console

 To create a new Data Product, navigate to the 'Data Products' option in the left main menu and click the 'Create Data Product' button.